-Our programs track outcomes (see ): for example, we have tracked placement of EEB PhD and Master’s students for the past 16 years, and know placements for 127 of 135 graduates of that program.
-This baseline data will be useful in allowing us to measure the impact of this program.
+Our programs track outcomes (see Fig. 2): for example, we have tracked placement of EEB Ph.D. and Master’s students for the past 16 years, and know placements for 127 of 135 graduates of that program.
+All the programs currently have a substantial proportion of graduates going on to academia, but there still are students (in red) who go outside academia.This baseline data will be useful in allowing us to measure the impact of this program.
 It also allows us to integrate program participants into alumni networks, especially with alumni outside academia.
-These data suggest that for our programs, academia remains the default outcome, with 83% of EEB PhD graduates either in a faculty role or in some other academic research position (often postdoctoral positions, especially for recent graduates, with the intention of moving on to faculty positions) and 50% for Entomology and Plant Pathology.
+These data suggest that for our programs, academia remains the default outcome, with 83% of EEB Ph.D. graduates either in a faculty role or in some other academic research position (often postdoctoral positions, especially for recent graduates, with the intention of moving on to faculty positions) and 50% for EPP.

-Goals

-Our project has three main goals:

-Produce STEM professionals who are interdisciplinary, technically savvy, and professionally literate.

-Advance biodiversity research.

-Generate knowledge about innovations in graduate education approaches.

-In addition to published work on key needs (Tewksbury et al. 2014), we have surveyed potential employers for biodiversity STEM graduates for needed skills.
-Repeatedly, they indicated that knowledge of geographic information system software, experimental design, technical writing skills, and detailed expertise in one or more taxonomic groups was key.

-B. Education and Training
+C. Education and Training

-The traineeship model has four main components at its disposal: 1) core coursework in ecology, evolution, statistics, GIS, and related areas, 2) two-week field courses focused on particular groups of organisms, 3) intensive professional skill workshops, and 4) internships.
+The traineeship model has four main components at its disposal: (1) core coursework in ecology, evolution, statistics, GIS, and related areas,( 2) two-week field courses focused on particular groups of organisms, (3) intensive professional skill workshops, (4) internships, (5) science communication.
 We propose to use existing and new programmatic elements to enable students, in consultation with their Multidisciplinary Advisory Committee, to select appropriate courses and experiences from all four components (Table 1).
 Both the Master’s and Ph.D. programs across the three departments currently require 24 hours of course work (plus additional thesis or dissertation hours).
 All three departments offer flexible curricular choices for graduate students that will integrate with the components of this new traineeship program.

+Insert Problem; Goal; Solutions Table here.

 The core coursework builds on these existing UT courses spanning three modular areas.
 Core biology courses are supported by traditional graduate student offerings across departments, spanning ecology, taxonomy, anatomy, physiology, evolution, and conservation.
 Existing technological training courses include ENVE 561 – Climate and Environmental Informatics, GEOG 517 – Geographic Information Management and Processing, and EPP 622 – Bioinformatic Applications.
 One course coming online soon includes FWF 530 – GIS for Natural Resources.
 Management and assessment courses include EDAM 560 – Grant Writing and Project Management, ENMG 536 – Project Management, and ENMG 541 – Managing Change and Improvement in Technical Organizations.

+Table TK: TITLE